IaninaK/Week2Challenges/README.md

 # Week2Challenges
-My solutionsfrom the second week of the coursera course on python :)
+My solutions from the second week of the coursera course on python :)